 And yes, we packed everything that we’re moving into our new smaller house in ONE POD.
 We are thrilled.
 It was like a giant game of Tetris and John was great at figuring out how to get everything in (it took us FOUR DAYS but we did it!).
 Downsizing isn’t easy, but man does it already feel worth it.
 You can hear more about how we chose what to keep and what to leave behind here in this podcast.
 This was our cheesy victory picture (shot by our girl, which was very sweet indeed).

 This is the main living area on the first floor, and it’ll be a kitchen and dining zone along with a little hangout seating area.
-If you can get past the soffit situation and the mauve counters (they’re more obvious in the video walk-though), that centered window over the sink is nice.
+If you can get past the soffit situation and the mauve counters, that centered window over the sink is nice.
 You can read more on the style ideas that we have for the house & how we plan to use some of the spaces here in this post.

-Update #1: This space won’t just be for cooking & eating – it’s a good-sized room, so there’s space for a dining table and a little casual seating area for playing a game, doing a puzzle, reading while someone’s cooking, etc. So again, picture it as a flexible living area for cooking, eating, and hanging out downstairs.
+Update #1: This space won’t just be for cooking & eating – it’s a good-sized room, so there’s space for a dining table and a little casual seating area for playing a game, doing a puzzle, reading while someone’s cooking, etc. Picture it as a flexible living area for cooking, eating, and hanging out downstairs.
 It just won’t have a TV (that’s going somewhere else).
-This room is bigger than it looks (like 25′ deep!)
-For a video that shows just how deep it is, check out these IG Stories I did to help people get the depth a lot better than this pic.
+This room is MUCH bigger than it looks (like 25′ deep!).

 Update #2: Lots of questions about that door on the left – it’s just a closet that houses the water heater & HVAC (there’s some room for storing things like a broom or vacuum).